broadinstitute/wfl/docs/md/dev-wgs.md

 ###Create Workload: `/api/v1/create`
 Creates a WFL workload.
 Before processing, confirm that the WFL and Cromwell service accounts have at least read access to the input files.
+Each item in the "items" array will be an individual workflow.

 Request:
 ```